14th – 26th of July 2025

 + Lots of free activites!

-FREE Activities taking place at the Museum of Gloucester, Gloucester Cathedral and The Folk of Gloucester on Festival Day which is the 26th of July.
+FREE Activities taking place at the Museum of Gloucester, Eastgate Shopping Centre and Gloucester Cathedral on Festival Day which is the 26th of July.

 Gloucester Festival of Archaeology